 Ph.D.
 Oklahoma State University

-A winner of the Pirate's Alley William Faulkner Prize for Fiction and a regional CASE gold medal for nonfiction, Dr. Garrett is also a Fellow of the Cathedral College at Washington National Cathedral, and Residential Scholar at Gladstone's Library in Wales.
-He was named the Outstanding Baylor Faculty Member for 1994 by the Baylor Student Congress, and received the university administration's outstanding professor award in 1996, as well as the Centennial Professor designation for 2013-14.
-Dr. Garrett was elected to the Texas Institute of Letters in 2005 for his lifetime literary achievements, and he has discussed his work with National Public Radio, BBC Radio, The Bob Edwards Show, CBS Radio, Canadian Broadcasting Corporation, Interfaith Voices, msnbc.com, National Review, New York Times, L.A.
-Times, Globe and Mail, and in many other print, broadcast, and web media outlets.
+A winner of the Pirate's Alley William Faulkner Prize for Fiction and a regional CASE Grand Gold medal for nonfiction, Dr. Garrett is a Fellow of the Cathedral College at Washington National Cathedral, and Residential Scholar at Gladstone's Library in Wales.
+He was named the Outstanding Baylor Faculty Member for 1994 by the Baylor Student Congress, and received the university administration's outstanding professor award in 1996, as well as the Baylor Centennial Professor designation for 2013-14.
+Dr. Garrett was elected to the Texas Institute of Letters in 2005 for his lifetime literary achievements, and he has discussed his work with National Public Radio, BBC Radio, The Bob Edwards Show, CBS Radio, Canadian Broadcasting Corporation, Interfaith Voices, msnbc.com, New Statesman, National Review, New York Times, L.A.
+Times, Globe and Mail, and many other print, broadcast, and web media outlets.